-Cancer affects us all in some way, perhaps a diagnosis within our immediate family, a relative or friend and of course there is so much information to read, watch and to listen to about this disease.
+Cancer affects us all in some way, perhaps a diagnosis within our immediate family, a relative or friend.
+There's so much information to read, watch and to listen to about this disease.

-Talking about cancer to your class can help clarify their thoughts, alleviate fears and misconceptions and this is especially important when a student in your class has been personally affected by cancer, either through their own diagnosis or that of a sibling or parent.
+Talking about cancer to your class can help clarify their thoughts and alleviate fears and misconceptions.
+This is especially important when a student in your class has been personally affected by cancer, either through their own diagnosis or that of a sibling or parent.

 We can offer some general tips which may help in preparing a cancer talk for your pupils.
-If you have a student with cancer in your class, perhaps invite him or her to help with your preparation.
+If you have a student with cancer in your class, perhaps invite them to help with your preparation.
 This will offer the student reassurance through familiarity with the content of the talk and may also encourage other pupils to speak more openly about cancer.

 Information on how to manage cancer in a school setting: www.macmillan.org.uk/GetInvolved/Schools